SandeR2012/explore-flask/chapters/configuration.md

 ## Instance folder

-Sometimes you’ll need to define configuration variables that shouldn’t be shared.
-For this reason, you’ll want to separate them from the variables in _config.py_ and keep them out of the repository.
-You may be hiding secrets like database passwords and API keys, or defining variables specific to your current machine.
-To make this easy, Flask gives us a feature called Instance folders.
-The instance folder is a subdirectory sits in the repository root and contains a configuration file specifically for this instance of the application.
-It is not committed to version control.
+Sometimes you’ll need to define configuration variables that contain sensitive information.
+We’ll want to separate these variables from those in _config.py_ and keep them out of the repository.
+You may be hiding secrets like database passwords and API keys, or defining variables specific to a given machine.
+To make this easy, Flask gives us a feature called **instance folders**.
+The instance folder is a sub-directory of the repository root and contains a configuration file specifically for this instance of the application.
+We don't want to commit it into version control.

+\begin{codelisting}
+\label{code:instance_listing}
-Here’s a simple repository for a Flask application using an instance folder:
+\codecaption{An example of a repository with an instance folder}
 ```
 config.py
 requirements.txt